In a 2012 interview, Wayne Shorter described a life-changing incident.

 “This teacher said that music could take form in three avenues.
 He had a record of a lady from Peru named Yma Sumac; she had that range—high octaves and all that stuff.
 Then he brought out another record, Igor Stravinsky’s The rite of spring, which is happenin’.
 The third record he pulled out was Charlie Parker.
 And then, when he was talking, I was thinking of a movie unfolding.
 And I was like, ‘I want to be in that movie.’”

 Today is Shorter’s 80th birthday!
 Above, a portrait by John Abbott.
-Below, a performance by the quartet in 2003.
+Below, performing in 1986.

 - Wayne Shorter Quartet (artsatthecore.wordpress.com)